ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-source.md

 ### Migration only
 {: #hcx-archi-source-mig-only}

-The minimal configuration to perform migration only requires the HCX manager and the Cloud Gateway appliances.
+The minimal configuration to perform migration only requires the HCX Manager and the Cloud Gateway appliances.
 It is possible to migrate virtual machines without network extension.
 In this case, the virtual machine obtains a new IP address by using the Guest Customization service after it is migrated.

 To stretch a network and maintain the original IP address, a distributed virtual switch must be configured in the on-premises vSphere vCenter.